 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Accelerated filer

-Non-accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the raccounting standards provided pursuant to Section 13(a) of the E Indicate by check mark whether the registrant is a shell company xchange Act. [] with any new or revised financial Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchan ge on which registered Common Stock COCP 1 ock Market LLC Capital Market) As of August 9, 2019, the number of outstanding shares of the re gistrant's common stock, pa r value \$0.001 per share, was 31,620,646.
+Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company [X] Emerging growth company []

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [] No [X]

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock COCP The Nasdaq Stock Market LLC (The Nasdaq Capital Market)

+As of November 8, 2019, the number of outstanding shares of the registrant's common stock, par value \$0.001 per share, was 35,150,058.

-FORM 10-Q FOR THE QUARTER ENDED June 30, 2019
+FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2019